jow30/ROMalleyLab-scRNAseq-nf/README.md

 - `seuratObjs_<method>_integrated.rds`
 - `UMAP_bySample.png`, `UMAP_byCluster.png`
+- Violin plots of nCount_RNA, nFeature_RNA for each cluster
 - cluster/sample composition CSV files and percentage barplots
 - optional annotation plots when marker/reference entries are available for the selected species in `--ref_yaml`

+> Note: Plot files named with `Celltype` are anchor-based annotation, while those named with `MarkerBasedCelltype` are marker-based annotation.

 ---